P4-A WB Transponder Bandplan and Operating GuidelinesSeptember 17, 2018

 - The relaying of terrestrial Amateur TV Repeaters is discouraged unless the content is of exceptional amateur radio interest.

 All uplink transmissions should use the minimum power possible.
-No transmissions should have a downlink signal with a higher power density than the Beacon – the web-based spectrum monitor will enable users to set their uplink power to achieve this.
+QPSK transmissions should have a downlink signal with at least 1 dB lower power density than the Beacon – the web-based spectrum monitor enables users to set their uplink power to achieve this.
 Transmissions with symbol rates of less than 333 kS using 8PSK, 16 APSK or 32 APSK should use the minimum power density required to achieve successful reception.

 DATV Beacon DVB-S2 parameters: